google-research-datasets/ToTTo/README.md

 We are maintaining a leaderboard with official results on our blind test set.

-The leaderboard indicates whether or not a model was trained on Wikipedia (beyond the data provided in our training set).
-This is because our tables and (unrevised) test targets are from Wikipedia and thus we would like to study the effect using Wikipedia to train models.
+The leaderboard indicates whether or not a model was trained on any auxiliary Wikipedia data.
+This is because our tables and (unrevised) test targets are from Wikipedia and thus we would like to study the effect using additional Wikipedia data to train models.

-For reproducibility purposes, we ask you to **not** incorporate any part of the ToTTo development set into the training data, and only use it for validation/hyperparameter tuning as development sets are typically used.
+We ask you to **not** incorporate any part of the ToTTo development set into the training data, and only use it for validation/hyperparameter tuning as development sets are typically used.

 <table>
   <tr>